Post-graduate training for all teachers

 All LCATT graduates are expected to attend the school regularly for the first term after their graduation and are always welcome to visit thereafter.
 Many of our graduates return to visit and assist at the school and attend teachers’ workshares at LCATT.

-Graduates also have the opportunity to gain experience by assisting teachers at The Royal College of Music and help teachers with group classes.
+Graduates also have the opportunity to gain experience by assisting teachers at The Royal College of Music and helping teachers with group classes.

 LCATT runs sessions at the centre in which senior students and new graduates can work on members of the public with supervision from senior teachers.
 New graduates from other schools are also welcome to attend by arrangement.
 This also provides low cost lessons for members of the public who may not be able to afford regular full cost lessons.